http://levantineheritage.com/note130.htm

 EVOLUTION OF ACCOMMODATION AND THE HISTORICAL HOTELS IN IZMIR1

-An article written by Emel Kayın2 and translated by Görkem Daşkan3.
+An article written by Emel Kayın

 1. INTRODUCTION

 The introduction of hotels into the Ottoman Empire in the 19th century, as a new means of lodging, manifests a milestone in the development of the idea of accommodation and lodging architecture in the Empire.
 As an establishment imported from the West, hotels were primarily built in the big cities of the Empire like Istanbul and Izmir, like many of the other new types of edifices of the time.
 As a trading port city opening to the West, enjoying intensive relations with European states and a home to a cosmopolitan society including a significant amount of Levantine residents, Izmir, set the stage in the region and the era, for the development of the hotel industry together with a number of other novelties.
-This article aims to deal with the hotels of the area dating back to the period between the 19th and the first quarter of the 20th centuries, and to evaluate and classify 65 hotels in total, in the light of cultural impacts that shaped them as well as their architectural characteristics.
+This article aims to deal with the hotels of the area dating back to the period between the 19

 2. SOCIO-ECONOMIC FACTORS THAT CONTRIBUTED TO THE INSTITUTIONAL EVOLUTION OF HOTELS IN IZMIR

-While the Western influence in the economic sphere was getting more powerful, the social sphere in the 19th century Izmir was no immune to this power.
-The population of the city saw an extraordinary change in this period, especially concerning the number of Levantines and other groups of non-Muslims7.
-Western travellers’ accounts from the period portray Izmir as by no means an oriental city but a place where foreigners led similar lives to the ones they led in their homelands, and social activities such as attending theatres, cafés, pubs, balls and parties, and club membership mattered greatly in the daily life8.
+7. Western travellers’ accounts from the period portray Izmir as by no means an oriental city but a place where foreigners led similar lives to the ones they led in their homelands, and social activities such as attending theatres, cafés, pubs, balls and parties, and club membership mattered greatly in the daily life

 The intense impact of Western culture in the economic and social grounds in Izmir had somehow spread to architecture and resulted in the building of a set of new edifices, the presence of which was owed to the new lifestyle emerging in the city.
 One of these edifice types was undoubtedly ‘hotel’.
 Long-distance caravan trade’s losing momentum and the modernisation of transport systems had definitely had an effect upon the radical transformation in the idea of lodging.
 However, the reception of this Western establishment ‘hotel’ in Izmir, as well as in Istanbul, way before the engagement of other settlements in the Empire, was very much related to the cosmopolitan and extrovert quality of the socioeconomic structure enjoyed in the city.
 The initial hotels opened on the seafront side of the Frank Street and its vicinity had reflected the Western culture represented with local abilities, in not only architectural terms but also in terms of the profile of the users and directors of these hotels and the service that they offered.